braxtonlemmon/battleship-react/README.md

 - Practice CSS in JS using styled components.
 - Implement a "smart" AI opponent that does more than just attack random spots on the board.
 - Apply principles of responsive design.
+- Add drag and drop functionality using the React DnD library.
+This feature does not yet work on touchscreen devices.

 # Run
 Clone this repository to your local machine.
 Then do the following: